ARMmbed/lorawan-bootcamp-2018/README.md

 # LoRa Bootcamp 2018 - Open, Long-Range IoT

-Welcome to the bootcamp If you have any questions, please just give a shout.
+Welcome to the LoRa Bootcamp hosted in conjunction with Semtech, MultiTech and Microsoft in Minneapolis on Nov 1st 2018.
+If you have any questions, please just give a shout.
 We are here to help.

+The online reference for this document can be found at [bit.ly/lorabootcamp2018](bit.ly/lorabootcamp2018).

-In this session you'll be building five examples, introducing you to:
+In this session you'll be building 3 examples:

-1. Building IoT devices with [Arm Mbed OS](https://os.mbed.com/).
+1. Build a Blinky program with [Arm Mbed OS](https://os.mbed.com/).
 1. Hooking up an optical particle sensor to a development board.
 1. Connecting your device to Multitech Conduit AEP using LoRaWAN.

-1. Data visualization of particle sensors.
+In the following sessions Microsoft and Multitech will show you how to send data to the Microsoft cloud service and then back down to the device by using the LoRa Class C device profile.

 In case you're stuck this document will help you get back on track.
 If you're a fast learner, there are 'extra credit'-assignments at the end of each section.
 Please help your neighbours as well :-)

 ## Prerequisites

-1. Create an Arm Mbed online account [here](https://os.mbed.com/account/signup/).
+1. Create an **Arm Mbed online account** [os.mbed.com/signup](https://os.mbed.com/account/signup/).
-1. Then install the following software for your operating system below.

-**Windows**

-If you are on Windows, install:

-1. [Arm Mbed Windows serial driver](http://os.mbed.com/media/downloads/drivers/mbedWinSerial_16466.exe) - serial driver for the board.

-    **Note:** Not needed on Windows 10.

-1. [Tera term](https://osdn.net/projects/ttssh2/downloads/66361/teraterm-4.92.exe/) - to see debug messages from the board.

-**Linux**

-If you're on Linux, install:
-TBD

-**MacOS**

-If you're on MacOS, install:
-TBD
+1. **Serial Terminal** - [Cool Term](https://freeware.the-meiers.org/).
+It works well on OSX / Windows.
+If you're on Linux you know what to do. baud rate is 115200, 8-n-1.

 ## Building the circuit

-We're using the [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/) development board, which contains the Multi-Tech xDot module.
-In addition you'll have a battery holder, some batteries and an optical particle sensor.
-Let's connect these sensors and verify that the board works.
+We're using the [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/) development board, which contains the Multi-Tech xDot module and an optical particle sensor.
+Let's connect thes sensor and verify that the board works.

 Grab the following items: